 skip to content

-The Bespoke Discretionary Service and the Value Investment Portfolio use ISAs to maximise the tax efficiency of the portfolios through generating tax-free income and sheltering gains from capital gains tax.
+The Bespoke Discretionary Service, the Value Investment Portfolio and the Collectives Portfolio services all use ISAs to maximise the tax efficiency of the portfolios through generating potentially tax-free income and sheltering gains from capital gains tax.

 The Inheritance Tax (IHT) Portfolio Service is designed to help limit the effect of inheritance tax without limiting access to and ownership of your capital.
 By taking advantage of Business Property Relief (BPR) on qualifying shares listed on the Alternative Investment Market (AIM) you can claim 100 per cent tax relief once the portfolio has been held for two years.
 Find out more »